-But the wicked will perish: The LORD's enemies will be like the beauty of the fields, they will vanishvanish like smoke.
-(Psalms 37:20)
+But the wicked will perish: The LORD’s enemies will be like the beauty of the fields, they will vanish—vanish like smoke.
+(Psalm 37:20)

-They are so fine, so well accepted, so well protected by our legal system and our government.
+They are so fine, well accepted and well protected by our legal system and our government.
 We who are older remember the former days in America.
 To be sure, there were terrible crimes committed in those days.
 But in general in America, as well as in England, there was a higher standard of morality than we see today.

 “But the wicked will perish.”
 God has said “the wicked shall perish.”
 We cling to that promise.
 We ourselves are to confess and turn away from our sins as the Spirit of God directs and helps us.
 There is coming a day when righteousness shall prevail as a great rainbow throughout our country.
 A bit more patient waiting, and then we shall see the hand of God in America.

-The wicked borrow and do not repay, but the righteous give generously; (Psalms 37:21)
+The wicked borrow and do not repay, but the righteous give generously; (Psalm 37:21)

 The Church is supposed to be the light of the world because it reveals in itself (not talks about, but reveals in itself) the righteous character and behavior of the Lord Jesus Christ.

 Those the LORD blesses will inherit the land, but those he curses will be cut off.
-(Psalms 37:22)
+(Psalm 37:22)

 There is no need for us to rage and fume about those who bring wicked devices to pass.
 If we behave righteously, God will bless us and we will inherit the earth, its peoples and all its resources.
 As for the wicked, the Lord will cut them off and we need not concern ourselves.
 When we have the opportunity, we are to do good and live in righteousness, love, peace, and joy.

-If the LORD delights in a man's way, he makes his steps firm; though he stumble, he will not fall, for the LORD upholds him with his hand.
-(Psalms 37:23,24)
+If the LORD delights in a man’s way, he makes his steps firm; though he stumble, he will not fall, for the LORD upholds him with his hand.
+(Psalm 37:23,24)

-The problem with today's teaching is the doctrine that we need not be obedient to Christ and His Apostles, just believe that Christ died for our sins.
-To say the least, this is a destructive warping of Paul's teaching about Abraham believing God.
+The problem with today’s teaching is the doctrine that we don’t need to obey Christ and His Apostles; instead, merely believe that Christ died for our sins.
+To say the least, this is a destructive warping of Paul’s teaching about Abraham believing God.
 Paul never would countenance such an interpretation!

 I was young and now I am old, yet I have never seen the righteous forsaken or their children begging bread.
-(Psalms 37:25)
+(Psalm 37:25)

-When I came to the Lord I was nineteen years of age.
+When I came to the Lord, I was nineteen years old.
 Now I am 86.
 I was not raised in a Christian home.
 I promised God at that time that I would attempt to do what the Bible said.
 If the Bible proved to be reliable, I would testify to that.
 If the Bible proved to be humbug, I would testify to that.